What are Medigap Protections?

 Without your guaranteed issue right, Medigap insurance companies can and will ask you health questions on their application, just like you would answer when applying for life insurance.
 To get coverage, you must be able to pass medical underwriting.

-You also have a guaranteed issue right when you have other health insurance that changes in some way, like when you retire and no longer have coverage under your employer’s group health plan.
+You also have a guaranteed issue right when you have other health insurance that changes in some way, like when you retire and no longer have coverage under your employer’s A group health plan is a health plan offered by an employer or employee organization that provides health coverage to employees, their families, and retirees..
 Another common scenario is when you have a “trial right” to try Medicare Advantage and later change your mind.

 Can I buy a Medigap policy if I lose coverage through my employer?

 In most cases, yes.
 You typically retain your guaranteed issue right to buy a Medigap plan if you were covered by your employer’s group health plan, but then lose this coverage.
 However, you will need to prove that you had coverage and when it ended.
-Make sure you keep a copy of any letters, notices, emails, and/or claim denials that have your name on them as proof of your coverage.
+Make sure you keep a copy of any letters, notices, emails, and/or A request for payment that you submit to Medicare or other health insurance when you get items and services that you think are covered. denials that have your name on them as proof of your coverage.
 Use the postmarked envelope these papers come in as proof of when it was mailed (i.e., termination).
 The insurance company you choose may require you to send a copy of these documents with your application to prove you have a guaranteed issue right.

 What other situations give me a Guaranteed Issue Right?